-If a teacher or other staff (persons employed or engaged to carry out teaching work at schools and other institutions in England), in the course of their work in the profession, discovers that an act of Female Genital Mutilation (FGM) appears to have been carried out on a girl under the age of 18 the teacher (or other staff) must report this to the police.
-Staff at Watling View, particularly Teaching Assistants and MSAs, are in a particularly good position to notice any signs of FGM given their roles in relation to personal care.
-Staff should report any concerns they have immediately.
+If a teacher ( persons employed or engaged to carry out teaching work at schools and other institutions in England), in the course of their work in the profession, discovers that an act of Female Genital Mutilation (FGM) appears to have been carried out on a girl under the age of 18 the teacher must report this to the police.
 This is a mandatory reporting duty.
 See Appendix 1- Keeping Children Safe in Education (DfE 2016): Annex A for further details.

 Hertfordshire Children's Services (including out of hours) 0300 123 4043.
-If the allegations raised are against other children, the school should follow section 4.3 of the Hertfordshire Safeguarding Children Board Procedures Manual - Children Who Abuse Others .
+If the allegations raised are against other children, the school should follow section 4.4 of the Hertfordshire Safeguarding Children Board Procedures Manual - Children Who Abuse Others .
 Please see the school's anti-bullying policy for more details on procedures to minimise the risk of peer on peer abuse.

 The member of staff must record information regarding the concerns on the same day.
-The recording must be a clear, precise, factual account of the observations.
-Blank records of concern are available in a variety of locations in the school including the staff room policy file and on the school resources folder or from the DSP a pro-forma is available on the Hertfordshire Grid for Learning).
+The recording must be a clear, precise, factual account of the observations. (record of concern pro-forma is available on the Hertfordshire Grid for Learning).